 Karma Kleanse How-To:

-- Commit to this for seven days.
+- Commit to giving this your best effort for seven days.

 - Avoid all things tabloidy.